 When you opt for an external pentesting solution or service provider, the entire pentesting process requires collaboration between your organization and the external security testing team.
 The terms of this collaboration are agreed upon in a pre-engagement phase.
 Let us see what it covers.

 This is the stage where the logistics and the rules of engagement of the test are discussed.

 The VAPT providers and the target organization can discuss the legal implications of the exercise.
 The objective of the test is determined and the goals of the pentest are aligned with the specific requirements of a business.
 You may want to keep certain areas off-limits for the pentesting team, this is the phase to clarify all of that.

 This is also the time when the scope of the penetration test is defined.

 Determining the scope of the penetration test ensures that both the target and the tester know what to expect from the test.
-There are certain assets that the pentesters are allowed to test, those are within the scope of the Pentest, others are not.
-Similarly, the target organization’s security posture is tested for a predetermined set of vulnerabilities, anything out of that set is out of scope for the Pentest.
-The scope of the Pentest greatly influences all the subsequent Penetration testing phases.
+There are certain assets that the pentesters are allowed to test, those are within the scope of the pentest, and others are not.
+Similarly, the target organization’s security posture is tested for a predetermined set of vulnerabilities, anything out of that set is out of scope for the pentest.
+The scope of the pentest greatly influences all the subsequent penetration testing phases.

 Phase II : Reconnaissance

 In order to simulate a cyber attack on an application or a network, the pentester needs access to information about the target.
 They gather this information in the reconnaissance stage.

 Whether a hacker wants to target an entire network or a single web application, they need to know as much as they can.
 That is exactly how a pentester approaches the target.
 The scoping done in the previous phase helps the pentester narrow down the recon to increase efficiency.